KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Ensures that a specified number of identical Pod replicas are running at any given time.
 -   Maintains a constant number of Pod instances to prevent application downtime if a Pod fails.
--   Automatically replaces failed Pods, scales up if instances are below the target, and scales down if there are too many (load balancing).
+-   Automatically replaces failed Pods.
 -   Does not handle updates to pod templates automatically.
 If you change the pod spec (like the container image), you must manually delete and recreate the ReplicaSet or the pods.
 -   Uses a `selector` (with `matchLabels`) to identify the Pods it manages.
 -   Includes a `template` section defining the specification for the Pods it should create.